Akshay Kumar Baral: Early life

 Baral was born in 1860 in Chorbagan, Calcutta, Bengal Presidency, British India.
 He studied at Hare School for some time.
 He worked as an accounts clerk in the Delhi and London Bank.
 He worked as a secretary at the North-British Life Insurance Company.

 Career

-Boral was a fan of the poets, Biharilal Chakraborty and Rabindranath Tagore.
-His poetry is meditative and thoughtful.
-However, he wrote with a unique style and he was not influenced by either one.
+Boral was a fan of poet Biharilal Chakraborty.
+Sisir Kumar Das described Boral's poetry as meditative and thoughtful.
+According to Narayan Choudhuri, he wrote some of the best examples of elegiac poems in Indian literature.